 These are known to be bad for your health and you wouldn’t be advised to occupy an area filled with these particles without proper ventilation.
 I’d advise to incorporate a ventilation system when using a 3D printer or one with built-in features to minimize respiratory risks.

 Some commercially available 3D printers now have photo-catalytic filtration systems which breaks down harmful chemicals into safe chemicals such as H²0 and CO².

 Different materials will produce different fumes, so it’s been determined that PLA is generally safer to use than ABS, but you also need to consider that not all of them are created equal.

 There are many different types of ABS & PLA which add chemicals for better print quality, so this can affect what kind of fumes are released.

 ABS and other 3D printing materials do emit gasses such as styrene which will have adverse health effects if left in an unventilated area.

-PLA is the material deemed safe and least likely to be a problem in terms of fumes, mostly emitting a non-toxic chemical called lactide.
+PLA is the 3D printing filament deemed most safe and least likely to be a problem in terms of fumes, mostly emitting a non-toxic chemical called lactide.

-The Centre for Research Expertise in Occupational Disease (CREOD) found that regular exposure to 3D printers do result in negative respiratory health effects, however this was for people who work full-time with 3D printers.
+The Center for Research Expertise in Occupational Disease (CREOD) found that regular exposure to 3D printers do result in negative respiratory health effects.
+However, this was for people who work full-time with 3D printers.

 Researchers found full time workers in the 3D printing field: